 Artificial intelligence is set to impact the governance models of both human individuals and societies.
 In some countries and companies, AI is already partially integrated into political activities and economic decisions.
 Of course, when a semi-autonomous decision-making process is set in place, explainability and bias become core issues.
 Recent news about discriminating AI models, such as the two models that Amazon was recently forced to roll back (1,2) or models that can be easily manipulated to produce different results (Google photos mistake humans for gorillas, a colorful patch can make you invisible to AI) prove that it is a theme that is far from being resolved and it can even be a bottleneck on the general adoption and acceptance of AI models.

 Precisely because of these concerns, the main-stream AI adoption will most likely take place in the private economy at first.
 Companies searching for increase in efficiency and applications of customised care at scale already adopt autonomous decision-making models.
 A fundamental question comes up - “how do I know that AI treats me in a fair way?
 E.g. certain people are not getting disadvantaged because a model treats them unfairly?
+A key question in confidential computing.

 This question has two main perspectives: